dswarbrick/smart/README.md

 This project is a work in progress, in the early stages of development.
 The API is highly likely to change during development.

-A simple example of how to use the library is included in the `smartctl` directory.
+A simple example of how to use the library is included in the `cmd/smartctl` directory.

 References